 We would like to thank the following people for their contributions to MicroBlocks:

-The MicroBlocks IDE includes the following packages and libraries:
+The MicroBlocks IDE uses the following packages, libraries, and fonts:

 Did we forget to mention you or your software?
 Sorry about that!
 Please let us know and we'll right the wrong!

 MicroBlocks is a not-for-profit project under the fiscal sponsorship of the Software Freedom Conservancy, a 501(c)(3) non-profit.

 MicroBlocks collaborates with the following organizations, projects and companies: